Service being provided

 - Worcestershire County Council

 Anyone can inspect the full electoral register.
-We record the name and address of any such persons.

 The Returning Officer is legally obliged to publish information required by law in the form of public notices and to make certain forms submitted by candidates and agents available for public inspection.

-The Returning Officer makes certain personal data about staff employed at elections available to Wychavon District Council (for the purpose of paying staff)
+The Returning Officer makes certain personal data about staff employed at elections available to Wychavon District Council for the purpose of paying staff.

 How long we hold your information